vgvishesh/vgvishesh.github.io/about.md

 title: About
 ---
 # vgvishesh
-I am Vishesh Gupta, a software engineer with 9 years of experience in building software systems.
+I am Vishesh Gupta, a heavy duty software engineer.
 Below are some of the products that I have worked on:

 1. Games *(Ubisoft)*
     - Just Dance 2016, 2017